 - You use watery cheese, more sauce, or pizza toppings.
 Therefore, you have to wait to cook them, which is a bad idea, as discussed already.

-- And, lastly, be vigilant, and pay attention to your pizza.
+- And lastly, be vigilant, and pay attention to your pizza.
 Keep checking the bottom using a stainless steel pizza peel, and if it’s done, shift the pizza on the peel and get it more heat by nearing the main fire.

 What Causes Burnt Pizza Bottom in Portable Gas Ovens: Ooni Koda, Karu, or Roccbox?

 Portable gas ovens like Ooni Koda, Roccbox, or Karu work like woodfired pizza ovens, except that they’re small; you can only cook 1 pizza at a time.
 Therefore, they also have the same heat zones: almost 800 temperature in the mid, higher near the heat source, and a bit low near the opening.
 So, you have to take care of your pizza stone temperature before placing it, and when it’s cooking, be watchful so that you may rotate your pizza to ensure even heat distribution.
-Besides this, also consider the points listed below.
+Besides this, consider the points listed below.

 - When you stretch your pizza crust, it most likely has a lot of dry flour (semolina and plain flour), and this surplus flour burns inside the oven.
 Thus, it results in a scorched pizza bottom.